South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

 South Carolina Performance Insights (2022-23)

-- The Gamecocks outscored opponents by 28.5 points per game last season (posting 80.3 points per game, seventh in college basketball, and giving up 51.8 per outing, fourth in college basketball) and had a +1057 scoring differential.
+- The Gamecocks outscored opponents by 28.5 points per game last season (posting 80.3 points per game, seventh in college basketball, and conceding 51.8 per outing, fourth in college basketball) and had a +1057 scoring differential.

-- With 80 points per game in SEC tilts, South Carolina tallied 0.3 fewer points per game in conference games compared to its season average (80.3 PPG).
+- With 80.0 points per game in SEC matchups, South Carolina posted 0.3 fewer points per game in conference games compared to its season average (80.3 PPG).

+- The Gamecocks put up 84.8 points per game at home last season.
+On the road, they averaged 77.2 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.